 in Transition (SANRC)

-Annsilla Nyar serves as the Director of the South African National Resource Center for the First-Year Experience and Students in Transition (SANRC) where she is responsible for all the operational, strategic and scholarly aspects of the work of the SANRC.
+Annsilla Nyar holds the post of Director of the South African National Resource Center for the First-Year Experience and Students in Transition (SANRC), where she is responsible for all the operational, strategic, and scholarly aspects of the work of the SANRC.

-Annsilla is a well-established academic and researcher with extensive experience in the higher education sector.
-Prior to joining the SANRC she held the post of Manager: Research and Policy Analysis at the former Higher Education South Africa (HESA), a coalition of 25 public universities in South Africa.
+Nyar is an academic and researcher with extensive experience in the higher education sector.
+Prior to joining the SANRC, she held the post of Manager, Research and Policy Analysis at the former Higher Education South Africa (HESA), a coalition of 25 public universities in South Africa.
 HESA is now Universities South Africa.
-Before HESA she worked as Senior Researcher at the Gauteng City-Region Observatory (GCRO), a partnership between the University of the Witwatersrand (Wits), University of Johannesburg (UJ) and the Gauteng Provincial Government (GPG).
-Annsilla holds a Masters in Political Science from the University of KwaZulu Natal and a PhD in Political Science from the University of the Witwatersrand (Wits).
-Annsilla's last article was 'Nation-Building, Africanism and the 2010 FIFA World Cup: what did they do for social cohesion in post-apartheid South Africa', published in Transformation: Critical Perspectives on Southern Africa, Volume 85, 2014.
+Before HESA, she worked as Senior Researcher at the Gauteng City-Region Observatory, a partnership between the University of the Witwatersrand, the University of Johannesburg, and the Gauteng Provincial Government.
+Annsilla holds a master's in political science from the University of KwaZulu Natal and a PhD in political science from the University of the Witwatersrand.

-Pιnar Özbek is the Coordinator of ALIS 100 (Academic and Life Skills), the freshman seminar at Koç University in Istanbul.
-In 2017, she launched the FYE network in Turkey, which now has 150 members from 70 universities.
-The first FYE symposium in Turkey was organized in 2018 by her team at Koç University.
-She serves as a consultant and conducts workshops for higher education professionals planning to implement FYE programs at Turkish universities.
+Pιnar Özbek is the Coordinator of ALIS 100 (Academic and Life Skills), the experiential first-year program at Koç University in Istanbul, Turkey.
+In 2017, she launched the FYE network in Turkey, which now has 170 members from 75 institutions.
+The inaugural FYE symposium in Turkey was organized in 2018 by her team at Koç University. Özbek serves as a consultant and conducts workshops for higher education professionals planning to implement FYE programs at Turkish universities.

-She has a background in counseling and psychotherapy, and served as the Secretary-General and Vice-President of Turkish Psychological Association for two consecutive terms.
-She graduated from Boğaziçi University with a degree in psychology and continued her education at Columbia University where she earned her Masters of Arts and Masters of Education on Fulbright Scholarship.
+Özbek has a background in counseling and psychotherapy and served as the secretary-general and vice president of the Turkish Psychological Association for two consecutive terms.
+She graduated from Boğaziçi University with a degree in psychology and continued her education at Columbia University, where she earned her Master of Arts and Master of Education degrees on a Fulbright scholarship.

 Artesis Plantijn University College Antwerp

-Herman earned his degree in Psychology and Educational Sciences at Ghent University.
-He is influenced by Positive Psychology (Appreciative Inquiry and Solution Focus).
-He has expertise in several areas including curriculum development, problem based learning, assessment for learning, learning competences, generic skills and study career guidance.
-He is published on topics such as democratic education, cooperative learning, assessment, ICT in teaching, learning competencies and collaboration between higher education and labor.
+Van de Mosselaer earned his degree in psychology and educational sciences at Ghent University.
+He is influenced by positive psychology (focus: appreciative inquiry and solution).
+He has expertise in several areas including curriculum development, problem-based learning, assessment for learning, learning competences, generic skills and 21st century skills, and study career guidance.
+He has published on topics such as democratic education, cooperative learning, assessment, ICT in teaching, learning competencies, and collaboration between higher education and the world of work.

 University of Otago

-Jacques van der Meer (PhD) is an Associate Professor and Associate Dean (Academic & Research) at the University of Otago College of Education (New Zealand).
-He has also worked in Student Learning Development (part of the Higher Education Development Centre at the University of Otago).
+Jacques van der Meer, PhD, is an Associate Professor and Associate Dean for Academic and Research at the University of Otago College of Education, New Zealand.
+He has also worked in student learning development as part of the Higher Education Development Centre at the University of Otago.

-Prior to working at Otago, he worked in a variety of educational settings, including as a teacher and guidance counsellor in a secondary school, and as a director of community education.
+Prior to working at Otago, Van der Meer worked in a variety of educational settings, including as a teacher and guidance counselor in a secondary school and as a director of community education.

-Jacques' research areas are related to student transition and induction into higher education, student engagement, peer-learning and student leadership.
-He also has an interest in student retention and achievement, especially of under-represented minorities.
-He was recently awarded the “2016 Outstanding Supplemental Instruction Research” award by the International Center for Supplemental Instruction and the University of Missouri-Kansas City (US).
-This was based on co-authoring a systematic review into the effectiveness of SI that was published in the top education journal, the Review of Education Research.
+His research areas relate to student transition and induction into higher education, student engagement, peer learning, and student leadership.
+He also has an interest in student retention and achievement, especially of underrepresented minorities.
+He recently received the 2016 Outstanding Supplemental Instruction Research award by the International Center for Supplemental Instruction and the University of Missouri-Kansas City.
+The award was based on his co-authoring of a systematic review into the effectiveness of supplemental instruction that was published in the Review of Education Research, a top educational journal.